icycoldveins/RunStravaSync/README.md

 - **Frontend**: React.js with Redux for state management, D3.js for data visualizations.
 - **Backend**: Node.js and Express for server-side operations.
 - **Database**: MongoDB for efficient data storage.
-- **API Integration**: Strava API for seamless activity data synchronization.
+- **API Integration**: Strava API for seamless activity data synchronization and OpenAI for generating insights.
 - **Authentication**: Secure OAuth integration with Strava.
 - **Hosting**: AWS for robust scalability.
 - **Testing**: Jest for frontend tests, Mocha for backend tests.